Battle of Balaclava: South Valley

 Canrobert had been informed of the Russian attack at about 07:30, and had immediately ridden off to join Raglan.
 Bosquet, having been aroused by the sound of the cannon, had ordered the 2nd Brigade of the French 1st Division (under General Vinoy) to march towards Balaclava in support of the British.
 Additionally, the 1st Brigade under General Espinasse began to move, along with the divisional artillery and the Chasseurs d'Afrique.
 The French 3rd Division was put on alert, and the horse artillery of the reserve harnessed.
 Raglan had at first thought the Russian advance a feint, possibly designed to occupy him whilst the enemy stormed out of Sevastopol to attack his army overlooking the heights above the city; but now he saw that he had been wrong.
 With the first four redoubts on the Causeway Heights either captured or out of action, all that protected Balaclava were Lucan's Cavalry Division, together with the 550 men of the 93 Highlanders, Barker's W Battery, 100 invalids under Colonel Daveney, and some Ottomans, reinforced by their countrymen from the redoubts who had rallied and formed up alongside them.
 It was only now that Raglan ordered the British 1st Division under the Duke of Cambridge, and Cathcart's 4th Division, to move into the plain.
 The 1st Division got away promptly, but when Raglan's staff officer informed Cathcart that the Russians were marching on Balaclava, he at first refused to comply, complaining that his men had only just finished their shift in the trenches before Sevastopol.
 In the end he did move, but the delay brought his division down 40 minutes after the Duke's.
-It would take a least two hours to march an infantry division down from the heights overlooking Sevastopol into the plain of Balaclava.
+It would take at least two hours to march an infantry division down from the heights overlooking Sevastopol into the plain of Balaclava.
 The Russians appeared to have the intentions and the means to capture the British base in a much shorter time.